lookatthem-tech/portfoliomkd01/docs/AboutMe.md

 # About me

-I'm a writer with many years of experience in creating content of all kinds.
+QUICK EDIT I'm a writer with many years of experience in creating content of all kinds.
 Currently, I write [API documentation](APIDocs/APIDocsLanding.htm), technical and non-technical content, marketing and promotional content, software and hardware content, print and online content, and more.
 Check out my
 [LinkedIn profile](https://www.linkedin.com/in/ryan-rader-43042910/){target="\_blank"} to see full details about what I've done and where I've done it.

 !!! note